AlexNaga/notifyMe/README.md

 Github redirects the browser to https://example.com/login/oauth/callback.
 Server sends a HTTP POST to Github.
 Github sends back a JSON reply with the access token, token type, expiration, and refresh token.

 Using the passport OAuth module, the following additional steps are performed:
 Server uses access token to request the Github user profile.
 Server populates the user session.
 Server redirects the browser to success page.

+Here's an overview of what we'll be using:

+React - Allows us to compose simple yet powerful UIs.
+ReactRouter - Organizes the URL navigation in our React application.
+ES6 - The next version of JavaScript.
+Allows us to write real JavaScript classes.
+JSX - Allows us to place HTML in JavaScript without concatenating strings.
+Express - Allows us to serve our HTML and JavaScript files.
+Webpack - Allows us to pack all of our JavaScript files into one bundle.
+Babel - Allows us to transpile our ES6 and JSX into ES5.
+Bulma.io - Because we want things to be pretty.